NSWRL 1984 Premiers

 1984 Grand Final Moment: Bugden Bursts Through

-Peter Kelly gave another unrelenting display, claiming man of the match honours, while Battese and Tunks played their part in the victory, highlighting the faith and clever recruiting from Ryan and co.
+Peter Kelly gave another unrelenting display, claiming man of the match honours, while Battese and Tunks certainly played their part in the victory, highlighting the faith and clever recruiting from Ryan and co.

 Canterbury-Bankstown Bulldogs 6 (Mark Bugden try; Chris Mortimer goal) def Parramatta Eels 4 (Michael Cronin try)